julianwhite/libuino/README.md

 Arduino environment, the arduino_libuino/examples should appear in your examples in your Arduino IDE.
 If not then you may just copy each of the example projects into you sketchbook manually.
-Please note that each and every example C program in the libuino/examples/ folder, there is a corresponding, similarly named sketch (.ino file) in libuino/arduino_libuino/examples/.
+Please note that for each and every example C program in the libuino/examples/ folder, there is a corresponding, similarly named sketch (.ino file) in libuino/arduino_libuino/examples/.